Cause.ts overview

 Signature

-export declare const interruptors: <E>(self: Cause<E>) => HashSet.HashSet<FiberId.FiberId>
+declare const interruptors: <E>(self: Cause<E>) => HashSet.HashSet<FiberId.FiberId>

 isDie